threez/evolveblog/_posts/2010-12-19-email-lamson.markdown

      MTA ----> MTA       Server <----> MUA
                                      Reciever

-In todays systems tese components are mostly tied together very closely.
-For example, the *MTA*, *MDA* and *IMAP/POP* server what to know if the user exists, maybe username and password, store location, quota and many more.
+In todays systems these components are mostly tied together very closely.
+For example, the *MTA*, *MDA* and *IMAP/POP* server have to know if the user exists, maybe username and password, store location, quota and many more.
 These information are in most cases distributed using a *LDAP* or a *SQL* database.
 In smaller environments maybe text files are appropriate.

 If you have a bigger setup, where you check for spam and virus and using a web frontend you may end up with architecture like this: